The best time to visit

 Bahasa Malaysia is the official language but English is widely spoken and understood.

 Malaysia is eight hours ahead of GMT and 16 hours ahead of U.S. Pacific Standard Time.

 Visitors will need an international driving licence.
 Driving is on the left-hand side of the road and it is advisable to observe the speed limits, which are generally 50km/h in the city or residential areas and 80km/h or 110km/h on the highway and expressway.

-There is a police station in Tekek and a small police station in Salang.
+There is a police station in Marang on the mainland.

 Visitors to Malaysia are advised that the trafficking of drugs in the country is an offence punishable by the death penalty